 Local Streets and Roads Programs

-- Funds are distributed based on population and road miles.
+- Funds are distributed based on population and road miles monthly.

 Capital improvements for surface streets and arterial roads

 During the first Measure B (1986 - 2000) over $208 million were distributed in local streets and roads funds to all Alameda County cities and to the County overall, to maintain local thoroughfares in good condition.
-Currently approximately 22.34 percent of the Measure B net sales tax funds, administered by the Alameda CTC, are allocated to the local jurisdictions for streets and roads.
+Approximately 22.34 percent of the Measure B net sales tax funds, administered by Alameda CTC, are allocated to local jurisdictions for streets and roads.